 I searched for 2-3 years for a way to improve my ranking on google with improved SEO.
 SEO was something I didn’t understand, and I didn’t know how to get my posts ranked number one on google.
 All I ever wanted to do was reach the world to help others with inspiration and self-improvement.

-When the representative called, I asked specific questions about how they could help me rank on Google to reach more readers.
-The representative gave me all of the right answers and said I could have a 6-month contract at half price rather than a one year contract at full price.
+When the representative from Dex Media called, I asked specific questions about how they could help me rank on Google to reach more readers.
+The representative gave me all of the right answers and said I could have a 6-month contract at half price rather than a one-year contract at full price.

 DexYP Mission Promise